neutrl/nicebot-discord-bot/README.md

 - Bot: "da birds!"

 **Note:** The bot will only respond once every 10 minutes **per channel** to prevent spam.
 Each channel has its own independent cooldown, so #general and #sports can both enjoy Eagles responses separately.
 Each response is randomly selected from a variety of Eagles chants and phrases.

+### Responding to "fuck dallas"

+The bot shows team spirit with an instant response when "fuck dallas" is mentioned (no cooldown):

+Examples:
+- User: "fuck dallas"
+- Bot: "go birds."

+- User: "man fuck dallas!"
+- Bot: "go birds."

+- User: "FUCK DALLAS"
+- Bot: "go birds."

+**Note:** This trigger has no cooldown and will respond every time "fuck dallas" is mentioned in any message.

 ### Checking Statistics